m00gendai/mapping-tool-v2/README.md

 #### Airspace shapes ####
 * Dependent on data delivery (if and how)
-* Tooltips do not display ICAO 4-letter-code of Airspace, only Airspace name (this is due to data delivery)

 #### Navaid search ####
-If multiple Navaids with the same Ident exist, the tool plots them all as it cannot detect from context which would be the correct one to plot
+* If multiple Navaids with the same Ident exist, the tool plots them all as it cannot detect from context which would be the correct one to plot
+* EAD does not provide a report for NDBs, so NDB queries are not possible
+* EAD does not provide a type annotation for DME and TACAN data, and since they are merged, it currently cannot be determined if a navaid is a DME or a TACAN
+* EAD lists a VOR/DME navaid both under VOR and DME reports, so they will be plotted twice; once with VOR annotation, and with DME annotation

 #### Waypoint search ####
 * LFN Waypoints not yet covered
+* EAD does not provide a report for South/West hemisphere waypoints, which means there is no waypoint data for South America
 * There are guards in place for geographical location names with five letters.
 A five letter word is checked against the waypoint database and a database of known location/waypoint name hybrids.
 In case of a location/waypoint hybrid (example: EVIAN - Waypoint in Japan and village in France), precedence is given to the waypoint, with an alert notifying a possible location with the same name (i.e., the waypoint EVIAN in Japan gets plotted, and an alert notifies you about a location with the same name)

 #### Query all ####